 Veda in sanskrit (samskritam) language means “to know” or “science” or “wisdom”.
 The Veda(s) are based on universal laws and principles and contain explicit instructions on the science of “how to live” in joy & peace, in health and wealth.

 There are four Veda volumes, Rig, Yajur, Sama and Atharva.
 Each Veda has 4 sections and the last of these 4 sections is entitled – Upanishads.
-There are 108 Upanishads (It has been said that the juice of the Vedas is in the Upanishads, and the juice of the Upanishads is in the Mandukya Upanishad.
+Vedanta is one of the four sections of the Vedas and its transliterates to “end of the Vedas” or “philosophy of the Vedas”.
+Vedanta is rooted in the Upanishads, Brahma Sutras, and Bhagavad Gita.
+There are 108 Upanishads and it has been said that the “juice” of the Vedas is in the Upanishads; and the “juice” of the Upanishads is in the Mandukya Upanishad.